Using the Klook App to book your UK activities | A review by Flashpacking Family

 You can book your activities via the Klook website, but having the app on your phone is so handy.
 Most of the venues you book tickets for will accept the voucher on your mobile, so there’s no need to print them off which is better for the environment, but check with each attraction before your arrival just to be sure.

 We booked our two activities via the Klook app and it was all very straightforward.
 Here’s how we did it.

 Searching for activities on the Klook App

 - WiFi & SIM Card

 We chose ‘London’ then we chose Tours & Sightseeing.
 The first activity to pop up was a Harry Potter World studio tour.
-The boys haven’t quite got into the Harry Potter films yet so we decided to leave that for another time.
+We knew it was one of the best Harry Potter London experiences but the boys haven’t quite got into the Harry Potter films yet so we decided to leave that for another time.
 Scrolling through, we found a Chelsea Football Club stadium tour.
 Bingo!
 Our boys are HUGE Chelsea fans and I knew they’d love this.
 See below for how it went!

 We knew that this tour was only around 1 hour long, so we also chose to do a Tower of London tour to make the most of our day out in London.
-Our eldest son has been learning about British Kings and Queens at school so we knew this would be a great educational opportunity for him.
+Our eldest son has been learning about British Kings and Queens at school and the Tower of London is one of the most impressive castles in England so we knew this would be a great educational opportunity for him.

 We tried to get Lion King tickets which are notoriously hard to get hold of at the last minute.
 Sadly there weren’t enough tickets available for us all to go which wasn’t surprising really.
 Trying to book a Saturday matinée less than 4 days in advance was a long shot, but there were tickets the following week.